TERMS AND CONDITIONS

 21. WHAT'S INCLUDED IN THE HOLIDAYS

-Currently - our website details what is included our 2021 holiday itinerary, so this list should be considered as a representative idea only when considering future holidays.
+Our website details what is included in our upcoming holiday itinerary, but this should be considered as a representative idea only when considering future holidays.
 This list will inevitably be subject to change and will be updated on the website and in any physical literature before the launch any future holidays.